gersonfaneto/YAMS/README.md

 ## About

-*Y.A.M.S* is a management system developed to make the day-to-day of a microcomputer assistance more practical and efficient.
-The final product should be capable of managing:
+*Y.A.M.S.* is a management system developed to make the day-to-day of a microcomputer assistance more practical and efficient.
+The final product should be capable of:

-- Clients.
-- Work Orders.
-- Payments.
-- Stock.
+- Registering and keeping important information from the "Clients" of the assistance.
+    - Creation of "Work Orders" from the "Clients", which must be carried out in order of arrival.
+        - The "Work Orders" must contain one or more of the following "Services":
-- Reports.
+            - Assembly/Component Installation:
+                - RAM - Price: R$ 20.00
+                - Motherboard - Price: R$ 100.00
+                - Power Supply - Price: R$ 30.00
+                - Graphics Card - Price: R$ 100.00
+                - HD/SSD - Price: R$ 30.00
+                - Others - Price: _To be defined!_
+            - Cleaning - Price: R$ 70.00
+            - Formatting - Price: R$ 50.00
+            - Programs Installation - Price: R$ 10.00
+- Generating "Invoices" referring to the "Work Orders" and receiving "Payments" for them from different methods.
+- Creating "Purchase Orders" for the "Components" needed for the realization of the "Services".
+- Generating "Reports" for the "Services" containing relevant information, like: time waited, client rating and used components.

 The development was divided in the following phases: